b05702057/Google-Search-Result-Web-Crawler/README.md

 ### A web-crawler that can download Google search results as PDF files in your computer

 ## Task
-Build a web-crawler that can search any topic people are interested in and download each search result as a PDF file to a specific directory.
+Build a web-crawler that can search and download any articles people are interested in as PDF files to a specific directory.
-For example, people can enter "Pokemon Go" as topic and "/Users/xxx/desktop" as the directory, and then the articles related to Pokemon Go will be saved at their desktop.
+For example, people can enter "Pokemon Go" as the topic and "/Users/xxx/desktop" as the directory, and then the articles related to Pokemon Go will be saved at their desktop.

 ### Run Locally
 * Run this Command: git clone https://github.com/b05702057/Google-Search-Result-Web-Crawler.git